SkiFire13/atpl-exercises/exercises/ex18.typ

 ]
 #solution[
   #let ST = "ST"
-  We consider the definition of subterm from exercise 3 and let $ST = Subterms$ for brevity.
+  We consider the definition of subterm from exercise 3.
 We want to prove that, given $Gamma tack.r M : T$ then $forall M' in ST(M). exists Gamma', T'.
 Gamma' tack.r M' : T'$.
 We prove this by induction on the height of the judgement $Gamma tack.r M: T$.
 We distinguish the following cases:
   - Base cases:
     - #T-VAR: then $M = x$, $ST(M) = {x}$ and the conclusion is already true;
     - #T-INT: then $M = n$, $ST(M) = {n}$ and the conclusion is already true;